A Wind in the Door

-A Wind in the Door is a young adult science fantasy novel by Madeleine L'Engle.
+A Wind in the Door is a young adult science fantasy novel by American author Madeleine L'Engle.
 It is a companion book to A Wrinkle in Time and part of the Time Quintet.

-Plot summary
+Plot

-14-year-old Meg Murry is worried about her brother Charles Wallace, a 6-year-old genius bullied at school by the other children.
-The new principal of the elementary school is the former high school principal, Mr. Jenkins, who often disciplined Meg, and Meg is sure has a grudge against her whole family.
-Meg tries to enlist Jenkins's help in protecting her brother but is unsuccessful.
+Fourteen-year-old Meg Murry is worried about her brother Charles Wallace, a 6-year-old genius bullied at school by the other children.
+The new principal at Charles Wallace's elementary school is Meg's former high school principal, Mr. Jenkins, who often disciplined Meg, and Meg is sure he has a grudge against her whole family.
+Meg tries to enlist Mr. Jenkins' help in protecting her brother from bullies but is unsuccessful.
 Later, Meg discovers that Charles Wallace has a progressive disease that is leaving him short of breath.
-Their mother, a microbiologist, suspects it may be a disorder of his mitochondria and his mitochondria's farandolae.
-(The farandolae are micro-organelles inside mitochondria that exist in the Time Quintet fantasy universe.)
+Their mother, a microbiologist, suspects a dysfunction of his farandolae, invisible organelles within his mitochondria.

-One afternoon, Charles Wallace tells Meg of a "drive of dragons" in their backyard, where he and Meg thereupon discover a pile of unusual feathers.
+One afternoon, Charles Wallace tells Meg of a "drive of dragons" in their backyard, where he and Meg thereupon discover a pile of unusual metallic feathers.
 Later, Meg has a frightening encounter with a monstrous facsimile of Mr. Jenkins.
-That night, Meg, Charles Wallace, and their friend, 16-year-old Calvin O'Keefe discover that Charles Wallace's "drive of dragons" is an extraterrestrial "cherubim" named Proginoskes (nicknamed 'Progo' by Meg), under the tutelage of the immense humanoid Blajeny, who recruits the three children to counteract the Echthroi.
+That night, Meg, Charles Wallace, and their friend, 16-year-old Calvin O'Keefe, discover that Charles Wallace's "drive of dragons" is an extraterrestrial "singular cherubim" named Proginoskes (nicknamed 'Progo' by Meg), under the tutelage of the immense humanoid "Teacher" Blajeny, who recruits the three children to counteract the Echthroi, a malevolent force in the universe that manifests on Earth as hatred, destruction, and war.

-Meg's first task, on the next day, is to distinguish the real Mr. Jenkins from two Echthroi doubles, by identification of the (potential) goodness in him despite her personal grudge.
-The protagonists then learn that Echthroi are destroying Charles Wallace's farandolae, and travel inside one of his mitochondria, to persuade a larval farandola, named Sporos, to accept its role as a mature fara, against the urgings of an Echthros.
-In the process, Meg is nearly annihilated, and Mr. Jenkins is invaded by his Echthros doubles; whereafter Proginoskes sacrifices himself to "fill in" the emptiness of the Echthroi, and Charles Wallace is saved.
+Meg's first task, taking place on the next day, is to distinguish the real Mr. Jenkins from two Echthroi doubles, by identification of the (potential) goodness in him despite her personal grudge.
+The protagonists then learn that Echthroi are destroying Charles Wallace's farandolae by persuading them not to root themselves in one place and mature.
+They travel inside one of his mitochondria to persuade a larval farandola, named Sporos, to accept its role as a mature fara.
+In the process, Meg is nearly annihilated (or "Xed"), and Mr. Jenkins is invaded by his Echthros doubles; whereafter Proginoskes sacrifices himself to "fill in" the emptiness of the Echthroi, and Charles Wallace is saved.